Foreign relations of the Arab League: European Union

-The Arab League and European Union have shared relations since the EU's acquirement into a more political bloc rather than an economic one.
+The Arab League and the European Union have maintained relations since the European Union evolved from a primarily economic organization into a more political one.
 In March 2007, the 19th Arab League Summit was held in Riyadh, Saudi Arabia, in the presence of the Spanish politician Javier Solana who represented the European Union's full support of the Arab Peace Initiative of 2002.
 Following the event, during which he held meetings with Palestinian President Mahmoud Abbas and Arab League Secretary General Amr Moussa, Solana stated: "Once again we find ourselves together, the European Union and the Arab League States, once again we have an opportunity to re-affirm our joint commitment to the values of civilisation that we share, more than ever Europeans and Arabs have to face common challenges, I am confident that we will find new ways to improve our cooperation".